Salinity zoning policy and boundaries

 Application forms are available from Site use approval application forms

 To discuss your options with staff administering the Salinity Zoning Policy please contact the Department of Environment, Water and Natural Resources Berri office on 08 8595 2053.

 Salinity zone maps showing boundaries

-Alternatively the Department of Environment, Water and Natural Resources (DEWNR) NatureMaps online tool can also be used to determine which salinity zone a particular property is located within.
-Further information for using NatureMaps to access salinity zoning information is available in the Salinity Zoning Guide to NatureMaps.
+Alternatively the Department of Environment, Water and Natural Resources NatureMaps online tool can also be used to determine which salinity zone a particular property is located within.
+Further information on how to use NatureMaps to access salinity zoning information is available in the Salinity Zoning Guide to NatureMaps.